jgerstmayr/EXUDYN/docs/RST/cInterface/TypeDefinitions.rst

 ConfigurationType
 =================

-This section shows the ConfigurationType structure, which is used for selecting a configuration for reading or writing information to the module.
+The enumeration type  ConfigurationType is used for selecting a configuration for reading or writing information to the module.
 Specifically, the ConfigurationType.Current configuration is usually used at the end of a solution process, to obtain result values, or the ConfigurationType.Initial is used to set initial values for a solution process.